-It was at the age of 57 that my mother was diagnosed with Stage IV lung cancer and given less than two months to live.
-Soon after receiving the news, I picked up the phone and called the adoptive agency.
+At 57, my mother was diagnosed with Stage IV lung cancer and given less than two months to live.
+I picked up the phone and called the adoptive agency.

-I was put through to the director who happened to be “in the field” just thirty minutes from my mother’s hospital.
-After I shared the situation, she made the stunning offer to go to see my mother and have her sign the release form on the spot.
+I was put through to the director who happened to be “in the field” an amazing thirty minutes from my mother’s hospital.
+After I shared the situation, she made the startling offer to go to see my mother and have her sign the release form–right then.

 I could hardly breathe when I hung up.
 But I quickly put in a call to another of my sisters who lived closest to the hospital.
 “Can you go see Mom right now,” I said, “and tell her that the director of the adoption agency is on her way!”

-Though I was certain that my mother would be completely freaked by with this news–and angry with me–I couldn’t let her face death without knowing about her daughter–good or bad.
+Though I was certain that my mother would be completely unnerved by this news–and angry with me–I couldn’t let her face death without knowing about her daughter–good or bad.

 A few weeks later, Susan came to meet my mother and my siblings.
 Because I was 9 months pregnant and living 300 miles away, I missed the reunion.
-They called me and took a family photo with the phone in the hand so that all 9 of my mom’s children could be together.
+They took a family photo with the phone in the hand (I was on the other end) so that all 9 of my mom’s children could be together.

-Two months later, Susan returned, this time with her mother.
-They were on the road at 6:00 am to arrive in time for the small private ceremony at the graveyard.
-In the depths of grief, I had the delight of meeting my big sister for the first time, as well as her gracious mother who came to pay her respects for the gift of this daughter.
+Two months later, Susan returned, this time with her adoptive mother.
+They were on the road at 6:00 am to arrive in time for a small private ceremony at the graveyard.

 The following year, around the anniversary of my mother’s passing, I received this letter from the director of the adoptive agency,